Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: Introduction

 \section{Introduction}

-Service robots are required to perform daily-life support tasks in indoor home environments, e.g. tidying up cluttered objects, which is one of the most common tasks aimed at supporting humans at home.
-Indeed, tidy-up tasks performed by robots are seen as a solution to the aging and decreasing working population, which is especially true in Japan.
-Additionally, picking and placing various kinds of objects in the surrounding environment is still a challenging general problem in robotics applications.
-Therefore, tidy-up tasks have attracted attention in the field of robotics in recent years~\cite{ref:furuta2018everyday,ref:hatori2018interactively}.
+Service robots are expected to perform daily-life support tasks in indoor home environments, such as tidying up cluttered objects, which is one of the most common tasks aimed at supporting humans at home.
+Enabling robots to tidy up is considered as one of the solutions to assist aging populations with decreasing workforce, which is particularly true in Japan. {Additionally, {devising a plan to tidy up} various types of objects in the surrounding environment is still a challenging general problem in robotics applications.} { In this regard, international robotics competitions related to tidy-up tasks have recently increased to accelerate the development of solutions related to these issues.
+For example, the Tidy Up My Room Challenge\footnote{{Tidy Up My Room Challenge (ICRA 2018):~{\url{https://icra2018.org/tidy-up-my-room-challenge/}}}} was held at the IEEE International Conference on Robotics and Automation (ICRA) 2018.
+Additionally, the Tidy Up Here\footnote{{Tidy Up Here (WRS 2018):~\url{https://worldrobotsummit.org/en/wrc2018/service/partner_real.html}\\The same task will be held at WRS 2020: \url{https://worldrobotsummit.org/en/wrs2020/challenge/service/partner.html}}} task was one of the tasks conducted in the Partner Robot Challenge (Real Space) at the World Robot Summit (WRS) 2018~\cite{WRS2018}.
+As a result of these efforts made in recent years by the competition communities, tidy-up tasks have attracted attention in the field of robotics~\cite{Jiang2012,ref:hatori2018interactively,ref:furuta2018everyday,Rasch2019}. }